VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

     else // Board not final and depth not at max...
     {
         //...so let's test all possible moves and recursively call Minimax()
-        // one each one of them, maximizing or minimizing depending on who's
+        // for each one of them, maximizing or minimizing depending on who's
-        // turn is this
+        // turn it is

         // Initialize the selected move...
         selectedMove = turn == player
-            // ...with negative infinity if it's the AIs' turn and we're
+            // ...with negative infinity if it's the AI's turn and we're
             // maximizing (so anything except defeat will be better than this) ?
 (FutureMove.NoMove, float.NegativeInfinity)
-            // ...or with positive infinity if it's the opponents turn and we're
+            // ...or with positive infinity if it's the opponent's turn and we're
             // minimizing (so anything except victory will be worse than this) : (FutureMove.NoMove, float.PositiveInfinity);